ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

   Phase 1`.
 This ensures that modifications to the `extra-data` block field can not result in modifications to the chain state during bootstrapping.
-- Changed the `Keystore` to ensure only encrypted values are sent over the IPC between avalanchego and plugin processes.
+- Changed the `Keystore` to ensure only encrypted values are sent over the IPC between AvalancheGo and plugin processes.

 **Bug Fixes:**